vilya/Shadertron/README.md

 Video support
 -------------

-ShaderToy's videos are in .ogv format.
-On Windows you may need to install an additional codec to be able to play back this format.
+Some of ShaderToy's videos are in .ogv format & others are in .webm.
+On Windows you may need to install additional codecs to be able to play back these formats.

 For more information about codecs, including how to find out which ones are available on your system, see:

 https://support.microsoft.com/en-gb/help/15070/windows-media-player-codecs-frequently-asked-questions

-The K-Lite Codec Pack includes support for .ogv and a variety of other video formats.
+The K-Lite Codec Pack includes support for .ogv and .webm as well as a variety of other video formats.
 It's regularly updated and seems trustworthy.
-It's available from
+It's available from here:
-here:

 http://www.codecguide.com/about_kl.htm